THC is the active ingredient in marijuana.

 Additionally, most of these medications come with severe side effects of their own — sometimes outweighing the benefits of the medication itself.

 Both THC and CBD have been shown to reduce epileptic seizures in patients suffering from various forms of epilepsy.
 With that said, CBD is still considered the primary anti-seizure component in the cannabis plant.

 There are currently two cannabis-derived pharmaceutical products that have been approved for the treatment of epilepsy — Epidiolex (based on CBD) and Sativex (a 1:1 combination of THC and CBD).

 Glaucoma is the second leading cause of blindness around the world.
 This condition refers to a group of diseases affecting the optic nerve located at the back of the eye.

 The most common symptom of glaucoma is increased ocular pressure (IOP) — leading to pain, alteration in the shape of the eye, and vision loss.

 THC and synthetic analogs have were shown to offer clear improvement in glaucoma symptoms .

 One study gave patients experiencing increased intraocular pressure a single dose of THC (5 mg) .
 Participants in this study noted a dramatic reduction in IOP pain lasting 3 hours.

-Other studies testing the effect of CBD on glaucoma have found the opposite — CBD not only doesn’t improve glaucoma, it may also actually make symptoms worse.
-However, products containing both THC and CBD (such as raw marijuana flower) have been shown to offer dramatic improvements in glaucoma symptoms.
+Other studies testing the effect of CBD on glaucoma have found the opposite — CBD not only doesn’t improve glaucoma, but it may also actually make symptoms worse.
+However, products containing both THC and CBD (such as raw marijuana flowers) have been shown to offer dramatic improvements in glaucoma symptoms.